 I let him in and he sat me down on the couch in the living room.
 He calmly told me his name and that he was a detective, so that I wouldn't freak out.
 Next he told me that my mother was found murdered, he explained to me that it wasnt suicide.
 But I knew she wouldn't do that, she wouldn't leave me.
 I was annoyed and irritated with all the questions I was asked by the stupid detectives and police officers.
 DNA tests were carried out at the site of the murder.
 But there was no hope, there was no trace of any person, it was clean.
 I little too clean...
 What I didn't understand was why she was killed.
 No one knew my mother personally apart from me.
 We both had a clean account.
 We also kept a low profile.
 I didnt understand was why someone would do such a thing, I couldn't come up with any reason.

 Something tells me that my mother kept a huge chunk of my life a secret.
 There was always something she never told me.
 There was obviously more to my life that I knew.
-I didnt know my biological father, never seen his face, ever.
+I didn't know my biological father, never seen his face, ever.
 Maybe, just maybe, this was something to do with my father's side of my family.
 My mother told me once that I had siblings, I remember going crazy that day.
-I couldnt believe that she could keep something like that a secret.
-Despite the fact that I loved her so much, she never told me much about my life of past my life.
+I couldn't believe that she could keep something like that a secret.
+Despite the fact that I loved her so much, she never told me much about the history she had before me.
 She would wince when I mention my father.

 She was taken to the hospital that day and I only got to see her once, before her funeral.
 At that point, my world just stopped spinning.
 My mom was gone.
 I had no one.
 I lost all hope.